 Cornwall's forests, like many in the Champlain Valley, exist as islands in a chain.
-Connecting the islands with sufficient corridors for the passage of wildlife is as important as maintaining the forest blocks themselves.
+Maintaining sufficient corridors for the passage of wildlife is as important as maintaining the forest blocks themselves.
 The many species that populate Vermont's forests have varying needs from forests in size and scale.
-Larger species like coyote, bear, and bobcat (all regular residents of Cornwall) need large connected blocks to ensure sufficient genetic diversity and healthy populations.
+Larger species like coyote, bear, and bobcat (all regular residents of Cornwall) need large areas of connected habitat to ensure sufficient genetic diversity and healthy populations.
 Other species like deer can exist on the edge of forests, but again need the ability to travel and have forest cover to limit snow depths for their wintering areas.

+Wetlands, shrublands and other natural vegetation connect the town's priority forests, creating larger areas of connected habitat that can support the town's diverse, forest-reliant wildlife species.
+In addition, nearby "habitat connectors," while separate and small in acreage size, also play an important role in supporting the movement, migration and dispersal of animals and plants.
+While Act 171 focuses primarily on forested areas, maintaining these habitat blocks and adjacent connectors is critical for both forest-dwelling, as well as nonforest wildlife species.
 Riparian Areas are ecosystems extending up and down rivers, streams and along lakeshores, in which natural vegetation occurs, providing natural cover for wildlife movement and plant migration.
-The greatest wildlife linkages in Cornwall are predicted along Beaver Brook and the Lemon Fair River, as well as within the Cornwall Swamp and Middlebury Swamp forest blocks.
+The greatest wildlife linkages in Cornwall are predicted along Beaver Brook and its tributaries and the Lemon Fair River, as well as within the Cornwall Swamp and Middlebury Swamp forest blocks.

 Cornwall residents have identified wildlife travel corridors across Route 30 from Cornwall Swamp to the Delong and Parkhill Forest Blocks, as well as the Priority Connectivity Blocks (F) along Route 30 and Route 74.
+Wildlife also has been observed moving from Middlebury Swamp and crossing Route 30 to reach the Ledge Creek Forest.
 Swamp Road and Morse Road are likely crossed by significant wildlife, including the uncommon Blue-spotted salamander, within and between Cornwall Swamp and Middlebury Swamp, but these roads have relatively little traffic.
-Blue-spotted salamanders have also been documented along sections of West Street.
-Wildlife has been observed crossing from the northeastern side of Middlebury Swamp across Route 30 to reach the Ledge Creek forest block.

-A 2006 analysis (Vermont Wildlife Linkage Habitat Analysis) identified areas along Route 125, primarily at the Beaver Brook and Lemon Fair Crossing, as well as below the dam at Jackson Pond (Ledge Creek Forest Block to Priority Connectivity Block C), as areas of significant wildlife crossing value.
+Blue-spotted salamanders, as well as other amphibians, have been documented in significant numbers during the spring and fall migration period along sections of West Street.
+A 2006 analysis (Vermont Wildlife Linkage Habitat Analysis) was conducted along State highways and identified areas along Route 125, primarily at the Beaver Brook and Lemon Fair Crossing, as well as below the dam at Jackson Pond (Ledge Creek Forest Block to Priority Connectivity Block C), as areas of significant wildlife crossing value.